 The Problem:Too many Americans struggle to pay energy bills because they live in inefficient buildings while also facing rising transportation costs and inadequate transit options.
 Many low-income communities and communities of color lack easy access to comprehensive programs and services from their utilities, states, or cities.
 These historically under-resourced communities are often excluded from energy planning and decision making, which perpetuates the cycle of exclusion, underinvestment, and inequitable clean energy policy and program outcomes.

 In defining energy equity, ACEEE uses the four dimensions of equity outlined in the 2014 Equity in Sustainability report by Angela Park and her colleagues at the Urban Sustainability Directors Network.
 These categories are procedural, structural, distributional, and transgenerational equity.
 Significant change is necessary in all four categories to achieve an equitable energy future.

-For over 16 years, ACEEE has released numerous scorecards and other progress reports to benchmark and drive clean energy action among states, localities, and utilities.
-Through these efforts, we aim to identify best practices and set a high bar for recognizing clean energy leaders.
-Even so, we can do better.
-In early 2021, to help ensure that everyone has equitable access to and benefits from clean energy investments, ACEEE—with support from the Barr Foundation, the Kresge Foundation, and The JPB Foundation and in collaboration with Kinetic Communities Consulting and AEClinic—launched our Leading with Equity initiative to ensure that our scorecards aren’t just evaluating the energy efficiency actions taken by states, localities, and utilities but also whether these actions are equitable, from their development to their outcomes.
+For over 17 years, ACEEE scorecards and other progress reports have helped benchmark and drive clean energy action by states, localities, and utilities.
+They identify best practices and set a high bar for clean energy leaders.
+In 2021, with support from the Barr Foundation, the Kresge Foundation, and The JPB Foundation and in collaboration with Kinetic Communities Consulting and AEClinic, ACEEE launched our Leading with Equity initiative to ensure that our scorecards aren’t just evaluating the energy efficiency actions taken by states, localities, and utilities but also whether these actions are equitable, from their development to their outcomes.
 Metrics that capture progress toward equity-centered clean energy policy and program outcomes can enable communities to generate the data needed to benchmark progress, hold leaders accountable, and drive more equitable decarbonization for all.

-Ensure frontline communities, including climate vulnerable communities, communities of color, low-income communities, and other historically under-resourced communities, are represented and are helping to drive the development of improved equity-related metrics
+- Ensure frontline communities, including climate vulnerable communities, communities of color, low-income communities, and other historically disinvested communities, are represented and help drive the development of improved equity-related metrics

 Accountability and Transparency Commitment